platformsh/platformsh-docs/src/frameworks/drupal8/solr.md

   $config['search_api.server.' . $solr_server_name]['backend_config']['connector_config'] = $platformsh->formattedCredentials($relationship_name, 'drupal-solr');
 }
 ```

+Commit that code and push.
+The specified cluster will now always point to the Solr service on the specified core.
+Then configure Search API as normal.

 > **note**
 > At this time, bugs in Drupal 8 configuration system prevent new Solr servers from being added via configuration.
 The default server is automatically created by Search API Solr module if you enable its Solr Search Defaults sub-module, so this configuration will work fine for it.
 For multiple Solr servers or a different one other than the default you must add the new server(s) at the Search API administration page `/admin/config/search/search-api/add-server`.
 The newly created server(s) will use its configuration from code.
 See this [issue](https://www.drupal.org/node/2744057) for more information.